Skip to main content

 • Please make sure you bookmark it and check it regularly.

-• If you have any queries or concerns regarding your offer or studying at Girton College, please do not hesitate to contact the Admissions Office
+• If you have any queries or concerns regarding your offer or studying at Girton College, please do not hesitate to contact us

 As detailed in your offer letter, the College needs to see proof of identity for all students holding offers.
 To enable us to do this all offer-holders who have not already been asked to provide ID for reasons such as for fee status or immigration purposes, must provide us with a copy of a valid photographic identity document.